apolopena/Yubikey-WSL-SSH/README.md

 After using `gpg`, such as signing a `git` commit, you then try to push that commit to the repo and your SSH authentication suddenly fails — `ssh` can no longer see your YubiKey key.

 ### Solution
-Use a git post-commit hook to free up the YubiKey for PKCS#11 provided SSH
+Use a git post-commit hook to free up the YubiKey for PKCS#11-provided SSH.

 ## Git Post-Commit Hook for YubiKey/GPG
-`gpg`/`scdaemon` will lock the smartcard and break PKCS#11 provided SSH.
+`gpg`/`scdaemon` will lock the smartcard and break PKCS#11-provided SSH.
 This hook restarts `pcscd` after signed commits so the YubiKey is free again.

-> ### ⚠️ Note:
+> ### ⚠️ Note
-> To let the hook run unattended, add a sudoers rule so your user and the hook can restart the service without a password (security impact is low since it grants control of __*only*__ `pcscd`)
+> To let the hook run unattended, add a sudoers rule so your user and the hook can restart the service without a password (security impact is low since it grants control of __*only*__ `pcscd`).

 • Use `visudo`:
 ```bash